 Homemade Belgian waffles are perfectly golden and crispy on the outside but the insides are soft, fluffy and amazingly delicious!
 Made from scratch using a few simple ingredients, this waffle recipe is the best you’ll find.

 Weekends in our home are for sleeping in and eating breakfast as a family!
-Cinnamon Roll Pancakes, Breakfast Casserole, Pumpkin French Toast, and these homemade waffles help make Saturday my most favorite day of the week!
+Sweet Homemade Pancakes, Breakfast Casserole, Pumpkin French Toast, and these homemade waffles help make Saturday my most favorite day of the week!

 The Best Belgian Waffles